-Hey party people…are you looking for a way to amp up the vibe during the lockdown?
+Hey party people…are you looking for a way to up the share-food ante?

 Well, it’s time we let you in on the secret.
 It’s called raclette and there’s no need to leave home to indulge.
-Having your own personal raclette or party grill party is a thing and with the weather just starting to dip, frankly, there could be no better time to get yourself set up to take part.
+Having your own personal raclette or grill party is the perfect way to entertain with minimal fuss – in fact, guests will be doing most of the cooking themselves!

 But what is it, exactly?